X and Y Intercept Calculator

 Y-Intercept of a Line in Point-Slope Form

-The point-slope form equation is:[3]
+The point-slope form equation is given by:[3]

 y – y1 = m(x – x1)